This competition closed on Friday, December 1st at 9:00 AM ET.

 Scholars interested in applying must complete a Letter of Intent (LOI) form which will be submitted to the proposed Waterloo host faculty member.
-Applicants are encouraged to visit the University of Waterloo Faculty/departments page provides a list of faculty members and their respective research areas.
+Applicants are encouraged to visit the University of Waterloo faculty/departments/school pages, which provide a list of faculty members and their respective research areas.
 Applicants should consider the proposed faculty member’s research and the alignment with their own research expertise and background prior to contacting the prospective faculty member.

-Once a partnership has been arranged between a proposed scholar (applicant) and a University of Waterloo faculty member, the proposed supervisor* who is in support of the candidate’s application will complete and submit the AMTD Waterloo supervisor endorsement form by February 19, 2021.
+Once a partnership has been arranged between a proposed scholar (applicant) and a University of Waterloo faculty member, the proposed supervisor*, who is in support of the candidate’s application, will complete and submit the supervisor endorsement form.

 The AMTD Fellowship application requires two reference letters, one of which must be from a referee who is at arm’s length from the applicant.

 The arm’s length referee should be an expert in the field of the proposed research and should be able to assess the research proposal and academic CV in that capacity.
 Examples of an arm’s length referee include but are not limited to, the external examiner from the applicant’s doctoral defence or a specialist that the applicant met at a conference.
 It is not necessary for the applicant to have met the arm’s length referee.
 The arm’s length referee cannot be someone with whom the applicant or proposed supervisor have had previous associations that could be perceived as biasing an assessment.

 - A relative, friend, or anyone else with whom the applicant has a personal relationship;

 - Affiliated with the applicant’s current and/or proposed institution(s);

 - Professionally affiliated with the applicant as a result of but not limited to:

 - Collaborating, publishing or sharing funding with the applicant or proposed supervisor.